cosmos/cosmos-sdk/store/storage/README.md

 The `StorageStore` interface is an abstraction or wrapper around the backing SS engine can be seen as the the main entry point to using SS.

-Higher up the stack, there should exist a `RootStore` implementation.
-The `RootStore` is meant to encapsulate both an SS backend and an SC backend.
+Higher up the stack, there should exist a `root.Store` implementation.
+The `root.Store` is meant to encapsulate both an SS backend and an SC backend.
 The SS backend is defined by this `StorageStore` implementation.

-In short, initialize your SS engine of choice and then provide that to `NewStorageStore` which will further be provided to `RootStore` as the SS backend.
+In short, initialize your SS engine of choice and then provide that to `NewStorageStore` which will further be provided to `root.Store` as the SS backend.